Recommendations

 Horniman Museum and Gardens

-Spot goats and alpacas in the animal walk, make sweet music in the sound garden, or get playful in the interactive displays – all of this is completely free at the Horniman.
-And if you're looking for maximum magic, book tickets ahead of your visit to the Butterfly House, Aquarium and family-friendly exhibitions.
-Find meals for little people in The Horniman Café, plenty of picnic spots in the gardens and family facilities inside.
+Spot goats and alpacas on the animal walk, make music in the sound garden, or get playful with the interactive displays – all of this is completely free at the Horniman.
+And, if you're looking for maximum magic, book tickets ahead of your visit to the Butterfly House, Aquarium and family-friendly exhibitions.
+Find meals for little people in the Horniman Café, plenty of picnic spots in the gardens and family facilities inside.

 Please note: The National History Gallery is closed until 2026 for refurbishment.